guidance-guarantee-programme/pension_guidance/content/take_cash_in_chunks.en.md

 You pay tax when you take money from your pot because you get tax relief when you pay into your pension.

-The money you take from your pot will be added to any other income you have for that year, eg State Pension payments, benefits, interest from savings, salary.
+The money you take from your pot will be added to any other income you have for that year, e.g. State Pension payments, benefits, interest from savings, salary.
 This could mean that taking a large amount of cash in one go will bump you into a higher tax rate.

 If you spread the cash amounts over more than one tax year, you might pay less tax on them.